 SEGMENT REPORTING - the Company operates in one reportable segment, furniture products.
-Our operations involve the distribution of manufactured and imported furniture for residential and commercial markets.
+The Company's operations involve the distribution of manufactured and imported furniture for residential and contract markets.
 The Company's furniture products are sold primarily throughout the United States by the Company's internal sales force and various independent representatives.
 The Company makes minimal export sales.
 No single customer accounted for more than 10% of net sales.